PrincetonJRose/atl-web-031119/07-intro-to-orms/README.md

 # CRUD REVIEW

+### What is an ORM?

+* Library for accessing a database.
+  * Classes correspond to tables, instances are rows.
+  * To build one, you probably need metaprogramming.
+  * It should allow us to do all standard CRUD.

+### Why do you want one?

+* Allows me to have persistent data.
+* I can write object oriented code that interacts with SQL.

 A tweet belongs to a user and has some message content - must have user_id

 The belongs_to must have a user_id on it